IIRoan/Mailmess/README.md

 # MailMess Extension

-Mail Extension is a browser extension that automatically generates email aliases for the website you are currently on.
+MailMess is a browser extension that automatically generates email aliases for the website you are currently on.
 You can use email maskers and relays such as Firefox Relay, Addy.io or SimpleLogin

 ## Features